Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Implementation Details

 \subsubsection{Details of RoPE}

 The core idea of RoPE is to rotate segments of the query and key vectors by an angle proportional according to their absolute position in the sequence.
 This allows the model to discern relative positions through the geometry of these rotations, without needing explicit calculation of relative distances.
+Throughout this subsection, we use $m$ and $n$ to denote generic token positions.

 Specifically, RoPE operates on vectors of an even dimension, denoted as $D_h$.
 For a vector $\boldsymbol{e}$ (representing a query $\mathbf{q}$ or a key $\mathbf{k}$ in self-attention) at position $m$, it is transformed by a rotation matrix $\mathbf{R}_m$.
 This matrix is block-diagonal, composed of $D_h/2$ individual $2 \times 2$ rotation blocks.
-Each block $\mathbf{R}_{m,j}$ acts on a pair of dimensions $(e_{2j}, e_{2j+1})$ of the vector:
+Each block $\mathbf{R}_{m,d}$ acts on a pair of dimensions $(e_{2d}, e_{2d+1})$ of the vector:

-As introduced in Section~\ref{method:iarope}, RoPE applies a rotation to input vector.
-This rotation is applied to pairs of dimensions $(e_{2j}, e_{2j+1})$, and can be concisely expressed using complex form:
+As introduced in Section~\ref{method:DRoPE}, RoPE applies a rotation to input vector.
+This rotation is applied to pairs of dimensions $(e_{2d}, e_{2d+1})$, and can be concisely expressed using complex form: